TunaCici/seL4_Architecture/README.md

 ## Kernel Memory Allocation

 !["seL4 Object Retyping"](./Media/Object_Retyping.PNG)
-seL4 Object Retyping And Capability Deviation Tree (CDT)
+seL4 Object Retyping And Capability Derivation Tree (CDT)

 Unlike other mainstream kernels, seL4 does not use any dynamic memory allocation.
 Everything it needs is pre-allocated during boot (e.g., data, code, stack) and remains fixed.
 This helps with predictability and in turn stability of the kernel.
 It also eases the formal verification.

-However, the kernel must track the abstractions (services) it provides via the kernel objects. seL4 cleverly implements this functionality inside the Capability Sevice Tree (CDT) thats structured using the kernel object themselves!
+However, the kernel must track the abstractions (services) it provides via the kernel objects. seL4 cleverly implements this functionality inside the Capability Derivation Tree (CDT) thats structured using the kernel object themselves!

 When the user space creates a kernel object via `seL4_Untyped_Retype`, seL4 adds additional information to the new kernel object and updates the CDT.
 The required book-tracking information of kernel objects are now stored within the kernel objects!
 And with it seL4 avoids dynamic memory allocation.